dentarg/auth0-blog/_posts/2017-11-28-aws-reinvent-day-1-recap.markdown

 Auth0's [Webtask](https://webtask.io) also got a shout-out, as did [Auth0's identity solution](https://auth0.com).
 Sam closed out his talk by sharing some emerging patterns in the serverless community, especially [application modernization and microservices, which you can learn much more about here](https://auth0.com/blog/getting-a-competitive-edge-with-a-microservices-based-architecture/).

-Finally, Hernan Garcia of [CityWallet](https://www.citywallet.net/) gave a real world example of how he and his team achieved success with a serverless architecture when their more traditional methods failed and put their startup at risk.
+Finally, Hernan Garcia of [CityWallet](https://www.citywallet.net/) gave a real-world example of how he and his team achieved success with a serverless architecture when their more traditional methods failed and put their startup at risk.

 ## Session: Compliance and Top Security Threats in the Cloud—Are You Protected?